Can Watching Football Teach Me About Recovery?

 Search for Truth in Recovery

 Finding the truth takes focus and open-mindedness, along with the courage to allow others to offer other perspectives.
 When listening to alternative ideas, we need to do so with humility.
-We may find out we are wrong or misinterpreted words, expressions or actions.
+We may find out we are wrong or misinterpreted words, expressions, or actions.
 If we are wrong, we need to make amends and work towards correcting the behaviors and attitudes that keep us from the truth.
-My experience demonstrates meditation and good meditation training go a long way towards helping us see the truth, without our needs and attachments clouding the picture.
-Understanding others clearer is a gift that we all benefit from, preventing the number of misunderstandings in communication that cause anger, isolation, fear and distance from those that matter most to us.
+My experience demonstrates that meditation and good meditation training go a long way towards helping us see the truth without our needs and attachments clouding the picture.
+Understanding others clearly is a gift that we all benefit from, preventing the number of misunderstandings in communication that cause anger, isolation, fear, and distance from those that matter most to us.

-What would your life be like if you understood your friends, family and co-workers clearer?
+What would your life be like if you understood your friends, family, and co-workers clearly?

 Other posts you may enjoy: